3 Ways to Teach Line of Reasoning

 Strategy #2: Use Color Coding to Track.

 Teach students that all opinion/commentary is red.
 Fact/evidence is blue.
 When defending a thesis, students write with colored pens or pencils or write within color-coded graphic organizers.
-When tracking line of reasoning, students underline with red and blue writing instruments.
+While tracking LOR, students underline with red and blue writing instruments.
 You can read more about color coding here.

 Strategy #3: Have Students Create Analogies.